-We are often asked for advice on becoming a physical therapist.
+We are often asked for advice on how to become a physical therapist.
 We have a few answers to commonly asked questions to help get you started.

 According to the APTA (American Physical Therapy Association) the median salary for a PT is $85,000 depending on position, years of experience, degree of education, geographic location, and practice setting.